tbranyen/diffhtml/packages/diffhtml-middleware-service-worker/README.md

 Stable Version: 1.0.0-beta.9

-While this does not really benefit from being a middleware, I made it as such since it looks nice in the `use` and can be disabled if the middleware is unsubscribed.
-I've added some developer niceties, like auto clearing the caches for development.
-It's also possible to disable the worker completely if you get annoyed with some behavior.
+while this does not really benefit from being a middleware, i made it as such since it looks nice when added to `use()` and can be disabled if the middleware is unsubscribed. i've added some developer niceties, like auto clearing the caches for development. it's also possible to disable the worker completely if you get annoyed with some behavior.

 ## Installation